newmanrs/cloudburst-graph/docs/README.md

 ## Neo4j Bloom

-Neo4j Bloom is an enterprise UI that can run with locally on Neo4j Desktop (or Neo4j Enterprise if you're willing to pay for a server license).
+Neo4j Bloom is an enterprise UI that can run with locally on Neo4j Desktop for a single user (or Neo4j Enterprise if you're willing to pay for a server license for sharing with other users).
 Sorry Neo4j Community users.
-It allows for the wrapping cypher queries with more human-usable phrases such as `find beers containing hop named Azacca`.
-Target audience here is likely business users.
+Bloom allows for the wrapping cypher queries with more human-usable phrases such as `find beers containing hop named Azacca` into something more akin to a dashboard that they call a database perspective.
+I have exported a copy of my [bloom perspective](../neo4j-bloom-perspective/cloudburst-beer-graph.json) here that should be importable into Bloom via their GUI.

 Example pictures are forthcoming.